John A. Burgess

 - B.A., Yale University

-John A. Burgess, professor of practice and executive director of the LL.M. program, teaches courses on the law of the sea, and cross-border mergers and acquisitions.
+John A. Burgess, professor of practice for the LL.M. program, teaches courses on the law of the sea, and cross-border mergers and acquisitions.

 Prior to his retirement in 2013, Burgess practiced law at the global law firm of Wilmer Cutler Pickering Hale and Dorr for 37 years, and during that time, chaired the firm’s corporate and international practice groups, and served on its management committee.
 He has represented for profit, NGO, and university clients in a range of transactions throughout Western Europe, Asia, and the Middle East.
 He was regularly listed in Best Lawyers in America and Massachusetts “Super Lawyers” in areas of international trade, finance, mergers and acquisitions, and securities law.